Keep reading to find out 20 Mistakes Tourists Make In London (That You Should Avoid!)

-Last year I went on holiday to Amsterdam and before my trip I read SO many articles about how much cycling is part of the culture and how fun it is, etc. However, what they failed to tell you was how much cyclists basically rule the road in Amsterdam and how pedestrians are a second thought – Something I wish I known!
+A few years ago I went on holiday to Amsterdam and before my trip I read SO many articles about how much cycling is part of the culture and how fun it is, etc. However, what they failed to tell you was that cyclists rule the road and you have to be very aware of them on your days out – Something I wish I knew!
 I can’t tell you how many times I was shouted at and how many times I nearly got knocked over Yes, it is a little funny, but the moral on this story is while it’s nice to know what you should do in London, I think it’s also very important to tell you the mistakes people make so you don’t make them as well.
 Hopefully, by reading this blog it means you’ll have the best trip possible!

 Here are 20 mistakes tourists make in London that you should definitely avoid.

-20. Paying for a view of London
+20. Don’t pay for a view of London

-18. Hiring a taxi from the airport
+18. Don’t hire a taxi from the airport

-15. Not planning your day
+15. Make sure you plan your day

 I love sitting on the tube listening to people’s pronunciation of different places in London.
 My favourite is Leicester Square usually pronounced ‘Li-chester Square’.
 This video tells you the most common ones you can study to avoid embarrassment before you arrive.